 So I would like to not be harassed for taking down copyrighted music or recordings of bullying or whatever, and that was a not-small-part of my decision to shut everything down.

-And what if the new owner did something with the site or user data I didn't agree with on some ethical dimension to juice the returns?
+The one possible exception is if a different owner did more unscrupulous things with the site/userbase to juice the financial returns.
 I didn't want to be responsible for that kind of outcome.

-Automating it: As I mentioned above, this is actually just a subset of "selling it" since there's a tremendous amount of work that goes into preparing a service like Kiwi6 to be taken over by a new owner, and a decent amount of that work boils down to "make things more resilient" and "make things break in a more predictable and obvious way" which involves a lot of boring grunt work like documentation and rearchitecting for cloud and managed services.
-And there's always a huge amount of operating overhead -- like answering support emails, debugging a broken deployment pipeline, or preparing income reports -- that can't be automated away.
+Automating it: This is actually just a subset of "selling it" since there's a tremendous amount of work that goes into preparing a service like Kiwi6 to be taken over by a new owner, and a decent amount of that work boils down to "make things more resilient" and "make things break in a more predictable and obvious way" which involves a lot of boring grunt work like documentation and rearchitecting for cloud and managed services.
+Again, once we start putting a price on keeping the service up and outsourcing that, it becomes a money sink.
+And there's always a huge amount of operating overhead -- like answering support emails, dealing with abuse, debugging a broken deployment pipeline, or preparing income reports -- that can't be automated away.

 I'm grateful to the handful of people who briefly helped build Kiwi6.
 We had some good moments.